matthewashton-k/security-cam-server/README.md

 * after hash validation, actix-identity middleware is used to generate a uuid and store it in a cookie that is associated with the logged in user
 * A key is stored in Secrets.toml and used to encrypt the session cookie
 * cookies expire after some time
-* files sent to the server by a client should be encrypted using the key generation functions in the security-cam-common crate (authored by me).
+* Files sent to the server by a client should be encrypted using the key generation and encryption functions in the security-cam-common crate (authored by me).
 There is one function for generating a random key and salt pair, and another function that takes in a salt string, and a password, and uses Argon2 to derive a 32 byte key from it.
-* decrypted mp4s should never touch the file disk, as all files are decrypted and send in chunks to the user.
 * When decrypting a file, it is expected that the salt should be the first 16 bytes of the file
-* AES 256 bit stream encryption is handled by my common crate at https://crates.io/crates/security-cam-common ( https://github.com/matthewashton_k/security-cam-common)
+* AES 256 bit stream encryption is handled by my common crate at https://github.com/matthewashton_k/security-cam-common

 ## Usage
 Note: This server is meant to be for my future motion detection security camera project.\